California Sea Lion

 California Sea Lions, Zalophus californianus.
 Photographs taken off coastal waters of Isla Coronado, Baja California Sur, May 2023.
 Identification courtesy of Dr. Tom Bartol, Carlsbad, California.

 Morphology: Male California Sea Lions are large and robust while the females and immature males are slender.
 They have long and straight snouts.
 Males develop a prominent sagittal crest at about five years old, often topped with a tuft of lighter hair.
-The genus name refers to this exaggerated crest.
 Both sexes have large, wide fore-flippers used to propel them through the water while the hind-flippers act as a rudder with fleshy “toes” and narrow claws for grooming.
 Females are silvery to gray after molting, but fade to tan or light brown.
 Adult males are dark brown, with lighter faces.
 Females of the species reach 2 meters (6 feet 7 inches) in length and 110 kg (242 lbs) in weight while males are larger reaching 2.4 m (7 feet 10 inches) and 390 kg (858 lbs).

 Habitat and Distribution: California Sea Lions are generally found along the coastline, or between the coast and offshore islands.
 They are very accomplished divers, diving as deep as 535 m (1,760 feet).
 They come ashore on sand and cobble beaches, as well as rocky outcrops.
 They will often spend days, or even weeks, foraging at sea before coming ashore.
-California Sea Lions range from British Columbia to central mainland Mexico, including the entire Sea of Cortez.
+California Sea Lions are a temperate to tropical Eastern Pacific species.
+The California Sea Lion is found in all Mexican waters of the Pacific Ocean.
 They breed on the offshore islands of Southern California, Baja California, and the Central and Southern Sea of Cortez.

-Diet: The California Sea Lions feed primarily on fish and squid.
+Diet: California Sea Lions feed primarily on fish, octopuses and squid.
 They have a reputation for stealing fish from commercial and sports fishermen.

-Reproduction and Development: The male California Sea Lion is polygamous, with each having a breeding territory containing up to fourteen females.
-This species of sea lion reaches sexual maturity at four to five years and socially maturity at nine to twelve years.
+Reproduction: As mammals, California Sea Lions are gonochoric (male or female for life).
+They reproduce sexually with internal fertilization.
+The male is polygamous, with each having a breeding territory containing up to fourteen females.
+Females give birth to a single pup, following an eleven month gestation period.
+This species of sea lion reaches sexual maturity at four to five years.
 They have life spans of fifteen to twenty years.